-\ This paper is based on the presentation, 'West Papua: The Geopolitical Context and Legal Recourse', delivered by Julian McKinlay King at 'Beyond the Pacific: West Papua on the World Stage', West Papua Project, University of Sydney (online), 1 September 2017 https://youtu.be/gYzsplFZJnY.
+^{} This paper is based on the presentation, 'West Papua: The Geopolitical Context and Legal Recourse', delivered by Julian McKinlay King at 'Beyond the Pacific: West Papua on the World Stage', West Papua Project, University of Sydney (online), 1 September 2017 https://youtu.be/gYzsplFZJnY>.

-\\ Julian McKinlay King is a member of the West Papua Project Steering Committee at the Department of Peace and Conflict Studies, University of Sydney; advisor to the United Liberation Movement for West Papua and Groups Revolutionnaires Koutumiers Kanaks; and former assistant to the late Dr Otto Ondawame.
+^{} Julian McKinlay King is a member of the West Papua Project Steering Committee at the Department of Peace and Conflict Studies, University of Sydney; advisor to the United Liberation Movement for West Papua and Groups Revolutionnaires Koutumiers Kanaks; and former assistant to the late Dr Otto Ondawame.
 He holds a master's degree in Social Anthropology and completed doctoral research on the United Nations Transitional Administration in East Timor where an alleged attempt was made on his life by the United Nations Security Forces before being framed as a terrorist by the Horta-Alkateri-Lobato government and subsequently exonerated.
-Julian is undertaking doctoral research on West Papua at the University of Sydney.
+Julian is recommencing doctoral research at the University of Sydney.

-\\\ Andrew Johnson is also an advisor to the United Liberation Movement for West Papua, a member of the West Papua Project at the University of Sydney, and Founder of the online websites West Papua Information Kit and Colony of West Papua.
+^{} Andrew Johnson is also an advisor to the United Liberation Movement for West Papua, has conducted research on behalf of the late Dr John Otto Ondawame, and is Founder of the online websites West Papua Information Kit and Colony of West Papua.